Are you encouraging insecurity via your website forms?

-Getting signed consent must be properly done and it imposes a barrier in front of your forms.
-There is really no reason to go though all of the work to setup informed consent when it is much simpler to just secure the forms themselves.
+Getting signed consent must be done appropriately, and it imposes a barrier in front of your forms.
+There is no reason to go through all the work to set up informed consent when it is simpler to secure the forms themselves.

 You can block form spam, ensure content security and privacy, archive form submissions, and even get text message notices of new submissions to your phone using LuxSci Secure Form.
 And it takes only a couple of minutes to integrate a secure form into any existing website at any web hosting provider.

 How does Secure Form Integrate with a Website Form?

 How Does Secure Form deal with Spam, Encryption, Archival, and Notices?

 Secure Form enables privacy and security by allowing you to ensure that the form data is encrypted from the end-user to your email inbox.
 It enables the automatic use of secure email delivery, secure FTP uploads, secure online document storage, and more.
 You can use any or all of these data capture methods.

 Secure Form enables archival by saving copies of all form posts in an online document storage area, uploading copies to your FTP site, or saving copies in a database that you can access as needed.